sketchplugins/plugin-directory/README.md

 - [Sketch Color Palette](https://github.com/nerd0geek1/sketchcolorpalette), by Kohei Tabata: A Sketch Plugin to generate .clr(Color Palette) file from selected layers.
 - [Better Android Export](https://github.com/nickstamas/sketch-better-android-export), by Nick Stamas: A plugin for exporting layers for Android.
 Supports transparency and 1x and 2x base sizes.
 - [Sketch To Clickthrough Html](https://github.com/amin-nas/sketch-to-clickthrough-html), by Amin: Sketch plugin for creating a clickthrough HTMLprototype
-- [Sketch Rtl](https://github.com/devinmancuso/sketch-rtl), by Devin Mancuso: Automatically create RTL layouts of your designs with this plugin for Bohemian Coding's Sketch 3
+- [Sketch RTL](https://github.com/devinmancuso/sketch-rtl), by Devin Mancuso: Automatically create RTL layouts of your designs with this plugin for Bohemian Coding's Sketch 3
 - [Use Icon Fonts in Sketch](https://github.com/keremciu/sketch-iconfont), by Kerem Sevencan: Use icon fonts in sketch
 - [Quick Export as PNG](https://github.com/richardgazdik/sketch-quickexport), by Richard Gazdik: Quick Export layers/artboards/symbols as PNG Plugin for Sketch.
 - [slicer](https://github.com/ozzik/slicer), by Oz Pinhas: Your friendly Sketch slicing helper
 - [Sketch Aspect Ratio](https://github.com/preciousforever/sketch-aspect-ratio), by precious design studio: A simple plugin to apply preset or custom aspect ratios to a selected layer.
 - [Sketch Focus](https://sketchfocus.com), by Code Arrows: A new plugin for Sketch that boosts your productivity by keeping you on-task.
 - [Save with Device Frame](https://github.com/redgell/save-with-frame), by redgell: Sketch Plugin to generate pngs of artboards wrapped in a phone skin.
-- [Sketch_fix_styles](https://github.com/dinozavrix/sketch_fix_styles), by dinozavrix: Remove duplicate styles in Sketch
+- [Fix Styles](https://github.com/dinozavrix/sketch_fix_styles), by dinozavrix: Remove duplicate styles in Sketch
 - [Sketchsize](https://github.com/samlfsun/sketchsize), by samlfsun: A Sketch plugin that lets you resize your design by simple shortcuts.
 Helps you output splash screen and screenshot for app store&google play
-- [Export-More](https://github.com/nathco/export-more), by Nathan Rutzky: Sketch.app plugin for exporting ICNS and GIFs
+- [Export More](https://github.com/nathco/export-more), by Nathan Rutzky: Sketch.app plugin for exporting ICNS and GIFs
 - [Duplicate to New Artboard](https://github.com/delighted/sketch-duplicate-to-new-artboard), by Delighted Inc.: Sketch plugin to duplicate the current selection(s) to new artboard(s).
 - [Sketch Divine Proportions](https://github.com/ichord/sketch-divine-proportions), by Harold.Luo: A plugin for Sketch to generate divine proportions automatically.
 - [Scale All in Place](https://github.com/delighted/sketch-scale-all-in-place), by Delighted Inc.: Scale all in place: Resize all selected shapes or layers, in place, from center.
-- [symbol-instance-renamer](https://github.com/sonburn/symbol-instance-renamer), by Jason Burns: Rename all symbol instances to the name of their master.
+- [Symbol Instance Renamer](https://github.com/sonburn/symbol-instance-renamer), by Jason Burns: Rename all symbol instances to the name of their master.
 - [Pull to Center](https://github.com/delighted/sketch-pull-to-center), by Delighted Inc.: Pull to center: Move selected shapes or layers toward center of artboard.
 - [Switch Text Spacing](https://github.com/littlebusters/switch-text-spacing), by littlebusters: Switch text spacing with OpenType features.
 - [Regexp Rename](https://github.com/littlebusters/regexp-rename), by littlebusters: You can change the layer name by Regexp in Sketch 3.
-- [Sketch-bootstrap-guides](https://github.com/tomoyukikashiro/sketch-bootstrap-guides), by Tomoyuki Kashiro: Generate guides along with twitter bootstrap grid system.
+- [Bootstrap Guides](https://github.com/tomoyukikashiro/sketch-bootstrap-guides), by Tomoyuki Kashiro: Generate guides along with twitter bootstrap grid system.
 - [Export to Proto.io](https://proto.io), by Proto.io: Give life to your Sketch designs!
 Export all or selected artboards to Proto.io screens, preserving layer positioning and hierarchy.
 By exporting to Proto.io you can link screens together, add interactions and animations.
 - [Sketch Commands](https://github.com/bomberstudios/sketch-commands), by Ale Muñoz: A collection of script commands for Bohemian Coding's Sketch.app
 - [Fake Chinese Name for Sketch](https://github.com/jjying/fake-chinese-name-for-sketch), by JJ Ying: Generate Chinese names for text layers.